shaselton/web-development/Creating an API playbook.md

 1. API key service generates an (these values cannot be viewed by the user once initally generated for security reasones):
 	1.1 API Key
 	1.1 API Secret
+1. API management page -- any action requires 2fa verification.

+Being awesome to your clients:
+1. For the love of god, support CORS